Frequently asked questions about the Classic and Modified Ketogenic Diets

 12. Are there any adverse effects of the ketogenic diet?

 The most common adverse effect of the diet is constipation.
 There are dietary options to prevent this problem including eating high fiber vegetables that are allowed on the diet and drinking enough water.
 A less common adverse effect is kidney stones.
-This problem can be prevented by making sure that the child drinks adequate water.
+This problem can be prevented by drinking adequate water.
 There are two anti-seizure medications which can cause acidosis and kidney stones which should be monitored very closely when used with the ketogenic diet (Zonegran® and Topamax®).

 13. Will my child gain too much weight with this high fat diet?

-The ketogenic diet is calculated at a specific calorie level for each child.
+The ketogenic diet is calculated at a specific calorie level for children.
 The dietitian will keep track of your child’s growth to determine if a change in calories is needed to ensure normal growth.

 14. Will the diet cause high cholesterol?

-15. Can the diet be used for children with feeding tubes?
+15. Can the diet be used for people who receive nutrition through a feeding tube?

-The ketogenic diet can be provided to children with feeding tubes.
-Special ketogenic formulas are designed for this purpose.
-A dietitian will determine the type and amount of formula for your child.
+The ketogenic diet can be provided for people with feeding tube using pecial ketogenic formulas or blenderized whole foods.
+A dietitian will determine the type and amount of formula and supplements to accompany these.

 16. Are there any special tests that are needed before starting the diet?

-There are blood tests that may be needed to determine if the diet is safe for your child.
+There are blood tests that may be needed to determine if the diet is safe to implement.
 These include metabolic tests to rule-out fatty acid disorders or a carnitine deficiency.